 Also of interest is that Owings has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Owings telecommute to their jobs.
 Overall, about 11.28% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Owings is a great place for families with children to consider.
 First of all, many other families with children live here, making Owings a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Owings has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Owings’s overall crime rate is lower than average for the country.

 Owings is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Owings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owings residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Owings include Irish, English, Italian, and Polish.
+Important ancestries of people in Owings include Irish, Italian, English, and Greek.

 The most common language spoken in Owings is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and Italian.